rmcomplexity/blog/_posts/2020-12-01-introduction-to-python-logging.md

 ---
 layout: post
 title:  "Introduction to Python's logging library"
-date:   2020-11-11 10:00:00 -0600
+date:   2020-12-01 17:00:00 -0600
 categories: article
 excerpt: Logging is one of the best ways to keep track of what is going on inside your code while
     it is running.
-Python comes with a very powerful logging library but with great power.. things start to get a bit complicated.
+Python comes with a very powerful logging library but with great power... things start to get a bit complicated.
 tags:
   - Python